 “I'm very honoured to welcome Honorary Colonel Murray to the 17 Wing family,” said wing commander Colonel Andy Cook.
 “His breadth of political and corporate experience will serve us very well in years to come.”

-Honorary Colonel Murray, President and CEO of “The City of Human Rights Education” in Winnipeg, was born in Lestock, Saskatchewan.
+Honorary Colonel Murray, President and of “The of Human Rights Education” in Winnipeg, was born in Lestock, Saskatchewan.
 He studied science at University of Manitoba and architectural drafting at Southern Alberta Institute of Technology and also earned a diploma in Architectural Science from Ryerson Polytechnical Institute in Toronto, Ontario.
 He previously served as the inaugural president and CEO of the Canadian Museum for Human Rights in Winnipeg.

 Before joining the museum, he spent a number of years in Manitoba politics, including serving as a party leader and being elected twice to the provincial legislature.
 Earlier, he was president and CEO of Domo, a western Canadian gasoline company with some 80 retail outlets.